Aaron Conley, Ed.D.

-A frequent speaker at academic and professional conferences, Dr. Conley has also been a guest on The Fund Raising School's podcast, where he's discussed discerning donor motivation and campaigns.
-He has published the following peer-reviewed works which have been cited in nearly 200 other research publications:
+A frequent speaker at academic and professional conferences, Dr. Conley has also been a guest on The Fund Raising School's podcast, discussing research on donor motives for giving and campaigns.
+He has published the following peer-reviewed works which have been cited in more than 200 research publications:

 (Co-author with Genevieve Shaker).
 Fundraising Principles for Faculty and Academic Leaders.
 New York: Palgrave Macmillan